 Furthermore, there are more people living in the Frankfort Southwest neighborhood employed as sales and service workers (61.3%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Frankfort Southwest neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Frankfort Southwest neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 57.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.1% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Frankfort Southwest neighborhood has more Haitian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 10.2% of this neighborhood's residents have Haitian ancestry.